ropensci/MODIStsp/README.md

 #### MODIS Product, Platform and Layers

 Allows to select the MODIS product of interest using the **"Category"** and **"Product"** drop down menus.
 You can also select which **MODIS platform(s)** should be considered for download and creation of the time series ("Terra", "Aqua" or "Both"), and which **version** of the product - 5 or 6 (when available) - should be considered.
-After selecting the product, pushing the **"Click to Select Desired Layers"** button opens the "Select Processing Layers" GUI panel, from which you **must** select which MODIS original and/or derived QI and SI layers should be processed:
+After selecting the product, pushing the **"Click to Select"** button opens the "Select Processing Layers" GUI panel, from which you **must** select which MODIS original and/or derived QI and SI layers should be processed:

 <img src="README-select_layers_gui-1.png" style="display: block; margin: auto;" />